Indian Time Today

-Today ATA, the time signal, is controlled by the National Physical Laboratory, New Delhi, India
+ATA, the time signal, is controlled by the National Physical Laboratory.

 ATA - Time Signal

-The National Physical Laboratory is the premier research laboratory in India in the field of physical sciences.
+The National Physical Laboratory, located in the capital New Delhi, is the premier research laboratory of India in the field of physical sciences.
 Established in 1947, it is one of the oldest laboratories of the Council of Scientific and Industrial Research.

 Time at Facilities The National Physical Laboratory, India